site24x7/plugins/nginxplus/README.md

 	}
 	```
 3. Save and close the /etc/nginx/nginx.conf file.
-4. Now restart the nginx to apply the changes :
+4. Now Reload the nginx to apply the changes :
 	```bash
 	sudo systemctl reload nginx
 	```